Daudnaw/mvc/README.md

 >symfony server:start

-## Hur kommer man igång med att köra webplatsen
+## Hur kommer man igång med att köra webplatsen för report
 - To start the webbpage you go to bash
 - You navigate to courese repo in this case `dbwebb-kurser/mvc/me/report`
 - To start the server you run the command ` php -S localhost:8888 -t public  ` which starts the server